marcpadilla/Prepare-Triage/README.md

 # Prepare-Triage

-Takes a directory containing DupTriage and/or KapeTriage packages and processes them with Kroll Artifact Parser and Extractor (KAPE) for streamlined analysis.
+Takes a directory containing DupTriage and/or KapeTriage packages and processes them with Kroll Artifact Parser and Extractor (KAPE) and other tools for streamlined analysis.

 If multiple triage packages for a single host exist Prepare-Triage will differentiate them by collection timestamp and process them all.
 Triage packages marked as INCOMPLETE are skipped and a message is printed to screen.
 If a triage package has already been processed it will be skipped when Prepare-Triage is re-run.
 This encourages you to run Prepare-Triage throughout an engagement.